-I love travelling, as you will soon realise if you visit me here on a regular basis.
-I love airports, hotel rooms, little sachets of shampoo, mini bars…I even love plane meals…weird, huh?
+I love travelling, as you will soon realise if you visit this site regularly.
+I love airports, hotel rooms, little sachets of shampoo, mini bars…I even love aeroplane meals… weird, huh?
 But I am also lucky enough to live in a beautiful part of the world.
 Perth, Western Australia.

 However, Perth is a place that many people know very little about.
-I can recall showing someone from Canada photos of Perth and they were surprised to learn we actually had high rise buildings!
-Perth may be small city, but it’s modern.
+I can recall showing someone from Canada photos of Perth and it surprised them to learn we actually had high-rise buildings!
+Perth may be a small city, but it’s modern.

 Here are the 7 fun facts about Perth (and Western Australia).

 1) Perth is the most remote city in the world.
 Just to clarify that, before you all email me to tell me it’s not true, I’m talking about other cities with a population of over 100,000.
 The nearest place with that criteria is Adelaide, which is 2,100 km (1,305 miles) away.